CloudNativeJS/cloud-health-connect/README.md

 #### Health, Liveness and Readiness endpoints

-The difference between liveness and readiness endpoints is the purpose purpose: readiness should be used to denote whether an application is "ready" to receive requests, and liveness should be used to denote whether an application is "live" (vs. in a state where it should be restarted.
+The difference between liveness and readiness endpoints is the purpose: readiness should be used to denote whether an application is "ready" to receive requests, and liveness should be used to denote whether an application is "live" (vs. in a state where it should be restarted.

-The health endpoint is designed for cloud technologies, such as cloud Foundry, that only support a single endpoint for both liveness and readiness checking.
+The combined health endpoint is designed for cloud technologies, such as Cloud Foundry which only support a single endpoint for both liveness and readiness checking.

 ### Using Cloud Health Connect with Typescript
 The Cloud Health Connect module is created in TypeScript and as such provides out of the box TypeScript support.